AndSte01/indoor-cycling-liveticker-backend-php-custom/README.md

   - all
 - poll [all]

+check garbage collection after every test, some test scripts leave elements in the database...

 ## Testing
 Testing is done with [Hoppscotch](https://hoppscotch.io/) using the [environment](./testing/env.json) and test cases in the [testing](./testing) folder.